Jen, with long wavy brown hair smiling outdoors near a lake with trees and houses in the background wearing a furry vest.

 Determined to transform her challenges into opportunities, Haley is committed to sharing her hard-earned knowledge.
 She understands firsthand the overwhelming feeling of being adrift in an ocean of paperwork, complex systems, and frustratingly circular conversations.
 With a no-nonsense attitude, she focuses on positivity, cutting through the confusion, and taking decisive action.

 Haley went back to work late 2023 as the Family Engagement in Research Coordinator at Gillette Children’s Hospital in St. Paul, MN.
-At Gillette, she recruits, trains, and guides lived experience partnerships in research from proposal to dissemination.
-She is thrilled about the opportunity to build a community that elevates and celebrates the invaluable insights gained from lived experience with medical complexity and disability.
+At Gillette, she acts as a liaison between clinicians, scientists and lived experience partners working together on medical research from proposal to dissemination.
+She works tirelessly to build a community in research and beyond that elevates and celebrates the invaluable insights gained from lived experience with medical complexity and disability.

 Tram